 Additional disability-related health supports can be included in your plan, if deemed reasonable and necessary.

 You can use your unspent core supports budget in your NDIS plan to flexibly purchase disability-related health supports (with the exception of Assistive Technology valued over $1500).
 Alternatively you can continue to receive support from your State and Territory health service and inform them you are an NDIS participant.
 Your health service will offer support to escalate your needs with the NDIA or support you to seek a plan review.

 When it is time for your plan review, you can discuss your need for these supports and they will be included in your plan if they are reasonable and necessary.

-Find out more about specific disability-related health supports, or read the information guide:
+Find out more about specific disability-related health supports in our guideline, or read the information guide:

 - Disability-related health supports – information for NDIS participants (DOCX 223KB)

 - Easy Read – Disability-related health supports – information for NDIS participants (PDF 7MB)

 - Easy Read – Disability-related health supports – information for NDIS participants – Text Only (DOCX 85KB)

 The NDIA has designed some case studies to provide general information about how decisions will be made related to disability-related health supports: